 Since the images were all shot with an 8×10 view camera, I had originally planned to enlarge them myself in the darkroom.
 However, after the birth of my first child I found that my photographic practice had to change.
 I only had an hour an a half per day to work while my son napped, and I soon realized that I would have to discover a new way to print the negatives – at home, very quietly, without chemicals, and always poised to dash away when I heard him wake up.

-I realised I could tape the 8×10 inch negatives to my back door window, shoot them with a digital camera, and then invert them in post.
+I started taping the 8×10 inch negatives to my back door window, shooting them with a digital camera, and then inverting them in Photoshop.
 Some of the colours and shapes from the garden on the other side of the window are visible in the final images: the residue of objects from my new life as a mother.
 A blue wading pool, scattered toys, laundry, a red hammock.

 The images have two defining moments: the first when I clicked the shutter in other people’s back gardens, and the second when I re-shot the negatives on the window in my own back garden.
 In this way, even though there is a digital element involved, the process of making them reflects a traditional printing process, especially some of the alternative processes I have used before, like palladium, platinum or salt printing.